 demonstrate the air temperature profile throughout the storage area, when empty and in a normal loaded condition;

-Depending upon the routine monitoring strategy, subsequent mapping exercises may also be required periodically – for example, every three years – in order to demonstrate continuing compliance fixed monitors provide continuous data, a periodic re-evaluation which assesses all aspects of system performance since the initial mapping may be more appropriate.
+if required, demonstrate the time taken for temperatures to exceed the designated limits in the event of a power failure Depending upon the routine monitoring strategy, subsequent mapping exercises may also be required periodically – for example, every three years – in order to demonstrate continuing compliance fixed monitors provide continuous data and a periodic re-evaluation that assesses all aspects of system performance since the initial mapping may be more appropriate.

 Re-mapping may be justified whenever analysis of temperature and/or humidity monitoring records shows unexplained variability outside normal operating limits

 A temperature-mapping exercise is required for any space allocated for the storage and handling of products with a specified labeled storage temperature.
-This includes freezer rooms, cold rooms, temperature-controlled storage areas, quarantine areas, and receiving and loading bays and may also include laboratories.
+This includes freezer rooms, cold rooms, temperature-controlled storage areas, quarantine areas, and receiving and loading bays, and may also include laboratories.

 The permitted temperature ranges in these areas will vary – for example, −25.0 °C to −10.0 °C, 2.0 °C to 8.0 °C, or 15.0 °C to 25.0 °C.